sdondley/ClimateChangeChat/notes/current-notes.md

 #### 9th
 * debug of responsive issue with this website
-    * the site slides a little from left to right while scrolling
+    * the site slides a little from left to right while scrolling up and down
+        * a litle annoying
     * possible solution:
         ```
             html, body {